linkchecker/linkchecker/doc/src/man/linkchecker.rst

 of the form
 **http://**\ [*user*\ **:**\ *pass*\ **@**]\ *host*\ [**:**\ *port*].
-LinkChecker also detects manual proxy settings of Internet Explorer under Windows systems, and GNOME or KDE on Linux systems.
+LinkChecker also detects manual proxy settings of Internet Explorer under Windows systems.
 On a Mac use the Internet Config to select a proxy.
 You can also set a comma-separated domain list in the :envvar:`no_proxy` environment variables to ignore any proxy settings for these domains.